PaulBouchier/six_can/aider_six_can_runner.md

   - Run the following loop forever.
 When all poses in the list have been visited, start over at the beginning of the list.
     - Drive to the next pose in 'search_poses'
+    - Call spin_once for 1 second, to allow can_chooser to track cans at this location
     - Check for cans at that location by calling can_chooser.choose_can().
 Catch any exception, which means no cans were detected. 'can_chooser.choose_can()' returns the pose in the odom frame of a can that should be captured.